 As a college student with a disability, you will need to request your accommodations through the Accessibility Services Office.

-STEP 1: Meet with the Director to discuss your accommodations.
+STEP 1: Meet with the director to discuss your accommodations.
 It is preferred that your paperwork is handed in in advance.

 A. Fill out a registration form (fill-able form, click "view" then "Edit document")